 When the Ostrogothic king Theoderic died in Ravenna in 526, Italy had been part of his kingdom for over 30 years.
 Theoderic was anything but the stereotypical barbarian ruler.
 He was just, cultured, educated and mostly tolerant.
 Furthermore, he had excellent strategic insight and most of Italy prospered economically under his rule, much more than it had done in the previous century under truly ‘Roman’ emperors.
-Theoderic chose Ravenna as his capital, and the city was provided with many new buildings, some of which were finished by Theoderic’s successors.
+Theoderic chose Ravenna as his capital, and the city was provided with many new buildings, some of which were only finished by Theoderic’s successors.
 One monument that is still standing is closely connected to the Ostrogothic king himself: his mausoleum in a park – the Parco di Teodorico – in the north-eastern quarter of the city.

 Theoderic was born in the region known as Pannonia around the year 454.
 As a young boy, he had been sent to the court of the Eastern Roman Empire in Constantinople as a hostage, to ensure that the Ostrogoths – who had signed a treaty with the emperor – complied with their obligations and did not attack Eastern Roman territories.
 It was at Constantinople that Theoderic presumably received his education.
 In 470 or 471, he was allowed to return to his people and a few years later, Theoderic succeeded his father Theodemir as king of the Ostrogoths, perhaps after a period of joint rule.
 Theoderic might have gone down in history as yet another relatively insignificant king of a rather insignificant tribe, had not a certain Odoacer decided to depose the last Western Roman emperor, the boy Romulus Augustulus, in 476.

 Odoacer was a member of a tribe called the Skirians and served in the Roman army as commander of the foederati, Germanic allied troops.
 After deposing the boy-emperor Romulus Augustulus and sending him away to the country in Campania, he styled himself King of Italy and sent the imperial regalia back to Constantinople.
-Although Odoacer formally ruled in the name of the Eastern Roman emperor Zeno (474-491), it was clear that he was in fact an autonomous king and could do whatever he wanted.
+Although Odoacer formally ruled in the name of the Eastern Roman emperor Zeno (474-491), it was clear that he was in fact an autonomous king and could do whatever he wanted in Italy.
 Initially, Zeno seems to have accepted the status quo, but in the end he lost patience with the Skirian, who may or may not have supported a rebellion against the emperor in Constantinople.
 Zeno decided to make clever use of Theoderic and his Ostrogoths, who were still struggling and fighting to carve out a kingdom for themselves in the Balkans.
-Since this was on Zeno’s borders and the Ostrogoths were still seen as a threat, Zeno offered Theoderic the opportunity to invade Italy with his army, depose Odoacer and rule it in his stead and in Zeno’s name.
+Since this was all happening close to Zeno’s borders and the Ostrogoths were still seen as a threat, Zeno offered Theoderic the opportunity to invade Italy with his army, depose Odoacer and rule it in his stead and in Zeno’s name.

 Theoderic’s campaign started in 489 when perhaps 20.000-100.000 Ostrogoths entered the Italian peninsula.
 The campaign was a great success.
 Odoacer was defeated and ultimately cornered in Ravenna.
 In 493, Theoderic offered his opponent a seemingly excellent deal: the two kings would rule Italy together.
 Odoacer accepted, but was later treacherously murdered at a banquet in the palace, organised to celebrate the peace treaty.
 According to tradition, Theoderic drew his sword and single-handedly killed his rival by splitting him in half with a tremendous blow.